weicks/ESP32-ArtnetWifi-SDreadwriteclock/README.md

 For this project you will need the latest artnet library from Yves Bazin which you can find here: https://github.com/hpwit/artnet

 Here you are the mounted matrixsreen on the wall.
-It is currently provisional because I will soon change my flat.
 ![image](https://github.com/weicks/ESP32-ArtnetWifi-SDreadwriteclock/blob/master/pics/wall1.jpg)

 ![image](https://github.com/weicks/ESP32-ArtnetWifi-SDreadwriteclock/blob/master/pics/wall.jpg)